-According to the Sub National Review, the responsibility for a self assessment will be that of the County Council.
-However the District Authority may wish to have an involvement within the development of this document in 2009 onwards.
-Lincolnshire County Council have been proactive in trying to involve District Councils throughout Lincolnshire, and initial discussions for the development of a Local Economic Assessment started in Autumn 2008.
+Under the Sub National Review, the statutory responsibility for strategic assessment of the local economy falls to the County Council.
+Lincolnshire County Council has been proactive in ensuring the District Councils in Lincolnshire have been involved and consulted regarding the initial discussions for the development of the Local Economic Assessment started in Autumn 2008.
+The Sub National Review can be viewed at [004.
+Sub National Review of Economic Development](#)